Sam Wilson (Marvel Cinematic Universe): Infinity War and resurrection

-In 2018, Wilson, Rogers, and Romanoff arrive in Scotland to rescue Maximoff and Vision from Proxima Midnight and Corvus Glaive, two of the Children of Thanos.
-The Avengers return to the Compound and meet with Rhodes and Bruce Banner, before heading to Wakanda.
-There they try to protect Vision before facing off with the Outriders.
-The Avengers later try to stop Thanos upon his arrival from completing the Infinity Gauntlet, but are unable too, and Wilson falls victim to the Blip.
+In 2018, Wilson, Rogers, and Romanoff, who have been in hiding as fugitives, arrive in Scotland to rescue Maximoff and Vision from Proxima Midnight and Corvus Glaive, two of the Children of Thanos.
+Wilson pilots their Quinjet back to the Compound where they meet with Rhodes and Bruce Banner, before heading to Wakanda to get Vision help.
+They face off in a battle against the Outriders on the Wakandan fields.
+After the battle is over, they try to stop Thanos upon his arrival from completing the Infinity Gauntlet, but are unable to, and Wilson falls victim to the Blip.

-In 2023, Wilson is restored to life and is brought by Masters of the Mystic Arts to the ruins of the Compound to join the battle against an alternate Thanos.
+In 2023, Wilson is restored to life and is brought via portal by Masters of the Mystic Arts to the ruins of the Compound to join the battle against an alternate version of Thanos.
+He alerted Cap to his presence through a speaker saying "On your left," a quote that Steve himself used when outrunning him during their initial meeting in Washington.
 A week later, Wilson attends Stark's funeral.
 The next day, with Barnes' approval, he receives Captain America's shield and mantle from an elderly Rogers.

 Becoming Captain America

+Air Force work with Torres

-In 2024, Wilson has returned to work as a contractor with the USAF with support from his friend, USAF first lieutenant Joaquin Torres.
-In Washington, D.C., Wilson gives the shield to the U.S. government so it can be displayed in a Smithsonian exhibit dedicated to Captain America, believing that he is not worthy of taking up Captain America's mantle.
-He returns to Delacroix to help his sister, Sarah, with the family business until Torres tells of him an attack carried out by the Flag Smashers, a terrorist group that believes life was better during the Blip.
-Wilson later learns that the U.S. government has named John Walker the new Captain America.
+In 2024, Wilson has returned to work as a contractor with the USAF with support from his close friend, USAF first lieutenant Joaquin Torres.
+He and Torres go on a mission to rescue a captive USAF captain from Georges Batroc in Tunisia.
+Wilson returns to Washington, D.C. and gives the shield to the U.S. government so it can be displayed in a Smithsonian exhibit dedicated to Captain America, believing that he is not worthy of taking up Captain America's mantle.
+While there, he reunites with Rhodes.
+He then returns to Delacroix to help his sister, Sarah, with the family business until Torres tells of him an attack carried out by the Flag Smashers, a terrorist group that believe life was better during the Blip.
+Wilson also learns that the U.S. government has named John Walker the new Captain America.